raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

 # Raspberry Pi4, Pi400 and CM4 bootflow

 This page describes the bootflow for BCM2711 based products.
-The main difference betweeen this and previous products is that the second stage bootloader (bootcode.bin) is loaded from an SPI flash [EEPROM](../booteeprom.md).
+The main difference betweeen this and previous products is that the second stage bootloader is loaded from an SPI flash [EEPROM](../booteeprom.md) on BCM2711 instead of the bootcode.bin file on previous chips.

 The bootflow for the ROM (first stage) is as follows:-

 * BCM2711 SoC powers up
-* Read OTP to determine if board model defined `nRPIBOOT` GPIO
+* Read OTP to determine if the `nRPIBOOT` GPIO is configured
 * If nRPIBOOT GPIO is high or OTP does NOT define `nRPIBOOT` GPIO
+   * Check OTP to see if recovery.bin can be loaded from SD/EMMC
-   * Check primary SD/EMMC for `recovery.bin`
+      * If SD recovery.bin is enabled then check primary SD/EMMC for `recovery.bin`
          * Success - run `recovery.bin`
          * Fail - continue
    * Check SPI EEPROM for second stage loader
       * Success - run second stage bootloader
       * Fail - continue